Cireo/sixen/docs/PLAYER_RULES.md

 ## Setup

 1. Shuffle Face Deck and Number Deck separately.
-2. Reveal one Face card per player to form the initial Stacks (place face-up in the play area).
+2. Reveal **3 Face cards** to form the initial Stacks (place face-up in the play area), regardless of the number of players.
 3. Youngest player goes first; play proceeds clockwise.

 ---